lauragift21/giftegwuenu.dev/content/posts/deploy-a-gridsome-app-on-azure-static-web-apps.md

 ![setting up azure static web apps](https://paper-attachments.dropbox.com/s_A01F5AB394E159A5771101449A83AC90C3F879B2DA59BD15747F4E3DA92C5900_1590607195497_Screenshot+2020-05-27+at+8.11.08+PM.png)

-* Specify a folder location to store static output in my case I’m using thedistdirectory.
+* Specify a folder location to store static output in my case I’m using the `dist` directory.

 ![setting up azure static web apps](https://paper-attachments.dropbox.com/s_A01F5AB394E159A5771101449A83AC90C3F879B2DA59BD15747F4E3DA92C5900_1590607248709_Screenshot+2020-05-27+at+8.11.27+PM.png)

+Azure sets up a default `npm run build` in my GitHub actions workflow which can be customized to a different command.
+In my case, I didn't need to set that up since it's the default command.

 In the last step, we can review our configuration to make sure we have everything set up correctly and click create to get the app deployed.

 ![setting up azure static web apps](https://paper-attachments.dropbox.com/s_A01F5AB394E159A5771101449A83AC90C3F879B2DA59BD15747F4E3DA92C5900_1590607481589_Screenshot+2020-05-27+at+8.21.58+PM.png)